thibaudcolas/thib.me/src/_posts/2019-07-25-making-wagtail-accessible.md

 categories: [Wagtail, Accessibility, Tools, Talks]
 ---

 I recently gave a talk at [Wagtail Space US 2019](https://us.wagtail.space/) about making Wagtail accessible – an ongoing effort over the last few months.
+This is a blog post version of the same talk.

 <!-- more -->